goepp/ml-in-genomics-2021/README.md

 # 2021-ml-in-genomics

-Course material for the course [https://data-psl.github.io/intensive-week-genomics/](Machine Learning in Genomics), day 4.
+This repo contains the course material for the course *Feature selection in GWAS* given at the [Machine Learning in Genomics intensive week](https://data-psl.github.io/intensive-week-genomics/)(day 4).
+The slides are from [Chloé-Agathe Azencott](https://cazencott.info/).

+## Content of the course

-Includes slides of the lecture and the jupyter notebooks of the practical sessions.
+This repo includes the slides of the lecture and the jupyter notebooks of the practical sessions.
+The notebooks cover the same tools as the lecture:
+- practical1:
+	- T-test and Manhattan plots
+	- Linear regression
+	- Lasso
+- practical2:
+	- Elastic-net
+	- Multi-task lasso
+	- Network-constained lasso

+The practicals require writting very little code: most questions are about commenting on the results.
+Corrected version of the practicals are provided.

 ## Installation